Cantera/workshop-websites/README.md

 permalink: /index
 ---

-## Friday 22 July to Saturday 23 July 2022
+## Friday 22 July and Saturday 23 July 2022

 Cantera is an open-source suite of object-oriented software tools for problems involving kinetics, thermodynamics, and/or transport.
 Among other things, it can be used to: